Lazerbeak12345/chaml/README.md

 - Takes 2 args,
   - a boolean
-    - If it's a function, then it needs to return a boolean.
   - a function called when boolean is true.
 - An optional third arg is another function, called if boolean is false.